 Research & Reviews

 We seek a variety of articles, including quantitative and qualitative empirical manuscripts, theoretical discourses and models, literature reviews, and general or specific appraisals of approaches to individual learning and management education.
-Authors of submissions for this section are encouraged to consider relevant theoretical perspectives when developing their manuscripts, but it is not necessarily required that the manuscript make a theoretical contribution to be accepted for publication.
+Authors of submissions for this section are encouraged to consider prior literature as well as relevant theoretical perspectives when developing their manuscripts.
+At AMLE the nature of the contribution to the literature can be practical, such as when a new teaching or assessment technique is demonstrated to work better than other established techniques.
+Papers describing courses or curricula, or the methods used to create them, are generally not appropriate for our journal.
+We are not a teaching-practice journal that publishes descriptive work; instead, we are a scholarly journal that publishes rigorous logical and empirical analyses of courses, curricula, programs, and other practices within business schools.

-We strongly encourage authors to report effect sizes in empirically oriented submissions.
-There are two major classes of effect sizes for parametric analyses.
+When submitting quantitative empirical papers, authors are encouraged to include a correlation matrix of all variables, including descriptive statistics.
+In addition, we ask that for every significance test conducted, an effect size must be provided.
+There are two major classes of effect sizes appropriate for most statistical tests.
 The first class of effect sizes involves standardized mean differences.
 Effect sizes in this class include indices such as Glass' Δ , Hedges' g, and Cohen's d.
-Because all parametric analyses are part of one General Linear Model family and are correlational, variance-accounted-for effect sizes can be computed in all studies, including both experimental and non-experimental studies.
+Because most quantitative analyses reported in our journal are part of one General Linear Model family,variance-accounted-for effect sizes are the other option.
 Effect sizes in this second class include indices such as r2, R2, and ŋ2.

 Although there is no formal page limit, manuscripts submitted for this section are typically between 20 and 40 pages.
 As always, length should reflect the value of the contribution.
-Submissions should follow the SUBMISSION INFORMATION guidelines below, and prospective authors are welcome to contact the editor at:
+Submissions should follow the Style & Formatting guidelines below, and prospective authors are welcome to contact the editor at:

 Academy of Management Learning & Education